 The 2015 study used a new methodology – interviewer-administered tablet computer surveys.
 The previous study, conducted in spring 2008, used self-administered paper surveys.

 A preliminary summary was presented to the BART Board of Directors in February 2016.
-Preliminary data for key questions by entry station and maps illustrating travel patterns are also posted below.
+Data for key questions by entry station and maps illustrating travel patterns are also posted below.

 Highlights from the data files include: